WanderlandTravelers/wanderlandtravelers.com/_posts/2018-11-20-boondocking-at-indian-bread-rocks.md

 img: BRFendy.jpg
 ---

-So we actually first learned of this spot from fellow RVer’s Drivin & Vibin.
+So we actually first learned of this spot from fellow RVers Drivin & Vibin.
 It was probably a year ago that we watched a video of their favorite free campsites and Indian Bread Rocks was on there.
 I added it to our adventure list back then, not knowing when we'd fit it into our travels, but sure enough as we were leaving Albuqurque after the Balloon Fiesta this year, we saw that it was the perfect time to visit this area.

 ### THE QUICK DETAILS
 * GPS:  32.238785, -109.500545 (This is about 7 miles south of Bowie, Arizona)